 The main reason to choose this grinder over the run-of-the-mill blade grinder is that the Cuisinart Supreme grinder employs burrs to grind its coffee.

-This means that it employs nested, conical abrasive surfaces to evenly crush coffee beans rather than chop them up with metal blades.
+This means that it crushes the coffee beans rather than chopping them up with metal blades.
 This offers two distinct advantages, which may be worth the upgrade depending on how picky you are about coffee.

-Still, the burrs not generate less heat via friction compared to a blade grinder.
+The burrs also generate less heat via friction compared to a blade grinder.
 This means that the coffee will not be heated up and have its flavors altered, which is important to the purist who wants to taste the bean as intended.

 Honestly, the build quality of this grinder is only mediocre.
 It is built to last longer than most grinders at its price point, but still uses many plastic parts that can seem flimsy.

-The stainless steel finish is slick and looks professional, even if its function is not quite up to that level, and the design is classic.
+The stainless steel finish is slick and looks professional, regardless of whether its capacity isn’t exactly up to that level, and the design is classic.
 The large bean hopper and grind chamber are serviceable and fairly large, allowing for larger amounts of beans to be ground at once.

 The Cuisinart Supreme is extremely easy to use.
 It operates with a single button and a dial that determines coarseness.

-Because there are no real special features, it is almost impossible to misuse the grinder.
+Since there aren’t any extraordinary features, it is almost impossible to misuse the grinder.
 Cleaning the grinder is also fairly easy with its removable bean hopper and grind chamber.

 The grinder also comes with a cleaning brush, which is nifty but no different than using a toothbrush.
 The manufacturer boasts that the grind chamber holds enough coffee for 32 cups of coffee, but this really depends on the brewing method.